dxyu05/pokemon/README.md

-This project was created as a part of the application process for Hack4Impact-UMD
+Simple UI and pokemon api search.
+Created as supplement for Hack4Impact-UMD.